 Sometimes I think therapy practitioners and mental health administrators don’t really think about what they are doing when they adhere to industry standards in trying to promote mental health for those marginalized in the mental health system.
 Whether working in the mental health system, administering mental health programs, or working out of their own psychotherapy office, practitioners are presumed via education and experience to know how to help.
-Many of us learn how to tout what the research says about problems we encounter.
+Many of us learn how to tout what the research says about the problems we encounter.

 There is a presumption in mental health that help must be scientifically proven to be valid.
-At least there should be journal articles and laboratory results that validate what you have to say as a therapist.
+At least there should be journaled articles and laboratory results that validate what you have to say as a therapist.
 Many of us have participants who will ask for what the research says.
 Many of us feel compelled to keep current and familiarize ourselves with the latest trends.
 When we are faced with things we don’t understand perhaps we read up on it and seek training.